Anitta (singer): 2015–2016: Bang and collaborations

-2017–2018: Checkmate, Solo, international success and collaborations
+2017–2018: Checkmate, Solo, international breakthrough and collaborations

-In January 2017, the singer was featured on singles including "Loka", by female duo Simone & Simaria, and featured on single "Você Partiu Meu Coração",recorded by Nego do Borel and featured Wesley Safadão.
+In January 2017, the singer was featured on singles including "Loka", by female duo Simone & Simaria, and featured on single "Você Partiu Meu Coração", recorded by Nego do Borel and featured Wesley Safadão.
 In May 2017, "Switch", a collaboration with Australian rapper Iggy Azalea, became her first single in English to be released.
 The same month, she released a single in both Portuguese and Spanish titled "Paradinha".
-In June of the same year, the American group Major Lazer released "Sua Cara", along with her and drag queen singer Pabllo Vittar.
+In June of the same year, the American group Major Lazer released "Sua Cara", along with Anitta and drag queen singer Pabllo Vittar.
 The song is part of the band's fourth EP, Know No Better.
-In a matter of a few hours, the video exceeded the mark of 5 million views on YouTube.
-After its release, the song became an international hit, appearing as one hundred most played in Global Spotify, and spent more than five weeks on Billboard's Dance/Electronic Songs chart, making it the first Portuguese-language song to feature on that respective chart.
+In a few hours, the video exceeded the mark of 5 million views on YouTube.
+After its release, the song became an international hit, appearing as one hundred most played in Global Spotify, and spent more than five weeks on Billboard's Dance/Electronic Songs chart, making it the first Portuguese-language song to feature on that chart.
 The music video was also a hit, reaching more than 20 million views in one day.

-On September 3, Anitta released her first English-language single "Will I See You", a collaboration with Grammy award-winning producer and songwriter Poo Bear.
+On 3 September, Anitta released the single "Will I See You", a collaboration with American producer and songwriter Poo Bear.
 It was the first song of the singer's project entitled CheckMate, in which she would release a new song a month.
-On October 13, in partnership with Swedish DJ Alesso, Anitta released the second song from CheckMate, titled "Is That for Me".
-On November 19, the singer released, in her second collaboration with J Balvin, another track from the CheckMate project, "Downtown".
+On 13 October, in partnership with Swedish DJ Alesso, Anitta released the second song from CheckMate, titled "Is That for Me".
+On 19 November, the singer released, in her second collaboration with J Balvin, another track from the CheckMate project, "Downtown".
 The composition became an international success, entering in the "Top 50 Global", list of the 50 most executed songs in the world, making Anitta the first Brazilian to appear in the ranking.
-On December 18, 2017, Anitta released a new single, "Vai Malandra", featuring MC Zaac, Maejor, Tropkillaz and DJ Yuri Martins; this was the fourth and last song from the CheckMate project.
+On 18 December 2017, Anitta released a new single, "Vai Malandra", featuring MC Zaac, Maejor, Tropkillaz and DJ Yuri Martins; this was the fourth and last song from the CheckMate project.